 Feedback and Collaboration Will Be Complicated

 When you work with feature branches, the team won't know what changed until the branch is merged.
 Feedback doesn't come quickly.
 Collaboration is sacrificed because the group focuses only on the piece of code they changed in the feature branch.
 To avoid any delay, some might even decide not to update their branch until they've finished coding.
 Taking time to decide what code should get mixed in or deleted will also cause delays.
 All of this adds up to procrastination; people know that fixing a merge conflict will impact their delivery time, so they decide to leave that till the end.
 Another downside here is that, at some point in time, there might be a common problem in two feature branches.
 Each team will solve it in a different way.
 And because of this, the code might start getting duplicated.
 More than one solution to the same problem might start to exist.
 Which one will you fix when a problem arises?
 Are you aware of all of them?
 Or just certain people's?
 You'll never know exactly.
-That's why pushing your changes to "master" will increase feedback and collaboration in the team.
+That's why pushing your changes to "controller" will increase feedback and collaboration in the team.
 The feedback you receive is immediate.
 The team is forced to pull the latest changes more frequently.
 If there's a conflict, they can easily review what just changed instead of needing to review a big list of changes when the branch is merged.
 It becomes problematic when a long list of files need to be reviewed carefully in each merge request.
 It's way better when a developer pushes the latest changes to the main branch and makes sure it didn't affect anyone else's work.
 But that needs to happen as soon as possible.

 Knowing What Changed Will Be Difficult